I receive a lot of emails and messages with questions about Diastasis Recti.

 You’ll have much more success by taking your whole body into account, improving alignment, restoring proper muscle function through functional exercise and paying attention to your daily habits.

 Wendy has spent a great deal of time interviewing experts and gathering the best information possible to help women restore their cores after pregnancy and I love supporting her as an affiliate.
 If you’re experiencing separation of the abdominals, pelvic floor trouble or other issues related to Diastasis Recti, be sure to check out the Mutu System.
+(The cost for this 12-week program is $147 or you can split it into 4 payments.)

 Some of the links below are affiliate links, and at no additional cost to you, The Balanced Life receives commissions for purchases made through links in this post.
 Full disclosure.